Performance-enhancing substance: Anabolic steroids

 Anabolic steroids are synthetically derived from testosterone and modified to have greater anabolic effects.
 They work by increasing the concentration of nitrogen in the muscle which inhibits catabolic glucocorticoid binding to muscle.
 This ultimately prohibits the breakdown of muscle and preserves muscle mass.
 Examples of anabolic steroids include: oxandrolone, stanozolol and nandrolone.
 Anabolic steroids can be taken through a transdermal method, orally, or through injection.
 Injectable forms of the steroid are the most potent and long-lasting.
 In general, potential side effects include: muscle hypertrophy, acne, hypertension, elevated cholesterol, thrombosis, decreased high-density lipoproteins, altered libido, hepatic carcinoma, cholestasis, peliosis hepatitis, septic arthritis, Wilm's tumor, psychosis, aggression, addiction, and depression.
 Potential side effects specifically in males include: male pattern baldness, oligospermia, prostate hypertrophy, testicular atrophy, and prostate cancer.
 Potential side specifically in females include: hirsutism, uterine atrophy, amenorrhea, breast atrophy, and thickening of vocal cords (voice deepening).
 Urine samples are tested to determine the ratio of testosterone glucuronide to epitestosterone glucuronide, which should be 3:1.
 Any ratio of 4:1 or greater is considered a positive test.
-The 1988 Anti-Drug Abuse Act and 1990 Anabolic Steroid Act both deemed anabolic steroids as an illegal substance when not used for disease treatment.
+The Anti-Drug Abuse Act of 1988 and the Anabolic Steroid Act of 1990 both deemed anabolic steroids as an illegal substance when not used for disease treatment.

 Stimulants

 Stimulants improve focus and alertness.
-Low (therapeutic) doses of dopaminergic stimulants (e.g., reuptake inhibitors and releasing agents) also promote mental and athletic performance, as cognitive enhancers and ergogenic aids respectively, by improving muscle strength and endurance while decreasing reaction time and fatigue;.
+Low (therapeutic) doses of dopaminergic stimulants (e.g., reuptake inhibitors and releasing agents) also promote mental and athletic performance, as cognitive enhancers and ergogenic aids respectively, by improving muscle strength and endurance while decreasing reaction time and fatigue.
 Stimulants are commonly used in lengthy exercises that require short bursts (e.g., tennis, team sports, etc.).
 Stimulants work by increasing catecholamine levels and agonistic activity at the adrenergic receptors.
-Examples of stimulants include: caffeine, ephedrine, methylphenidate and amphetamine.
-Potential side effects include: hypertension, insomnia, headaches, weight loss, arrhythmia, tremors, anxiety, addiction, and strokes.
+Examples of stimulants include caffeine, ephedrine, methylphenidate and amphetamine.
+Potential side effects include hypertension, insomnia, headaches, weight loss, arrhythmia, tremors, anxiety, addiction, and strokes.
 Some stimulants are allowed in competitive sports and are widely accessible, though may also be monitored by the World Anti-Doping Agency (WADA), such as caffeine.
-Others are banned as per the (WADA) (e.g., cocaine, amphetamines, ephedrine, etc.).
+Others are banned as per the WADA (e.g., cocaine, amphetamines, ephedrine, etc.).

 Ergogenic aids

 Ergogenic aids, or athletic performance-enhancing substances, include a number of drugs with various effects on physical performance.
-Drugs such as amphetamine and methylphenidate increase power output at constant levels of perceived exertion and delay the onset of fatigue, among other athletic-performance-enhancing effects; bupropion also increases power output at constant levels of perceived exertion, but only during short term use.
+Drugs such as amphetamine and methylphenidate increase power output at constant levels of perceived exertion and delay the onset of fatigue, among other athletic-performance-enhancing effects; bupropion also increases power output at constant levels of perceived exertion, but only during short-term use.